-In 1999 the ERC adopted ERC/DEC/(99)25 on the harmonised utilisation of spectrum for terrestrial UMTS operating within the bands 1900-1980 MHz, 2010-2025 MHz and 2110-2170 MHz.
-This requested that, subject to market demand, administrations make provisions to allow the operation of UMTS self provided applications in a self-coordinating mode in the frequency band 2010-2020 MHz.
-It also indicated that the designation of this band for UMTS self provided applications may be reviewed two years after the date of entry into force.
-ERC/DEC/(99)25 was developed under "Mandate 2" of the European Commission to CEPT.
-More than five years after the entry into force of ERC/DEC/(99)25, it has become clear that the anticipated market for UMTS self provided applications has not materialised.
+In 1999, the ERC adopted ERC Decision (99)25 [3] on the harmonised utilisation of spectrum for terrestrial UMTS operating within the bands 1900-1980 MHz, 2010-2025 MHz and 2110-2170 MHz.
+This requested that, subject to market demand, administrations make provisions to allow the operation of UMTS self-provided applications in a self-coordinating mode in the frequency band 2010-2020 MHz.
+It also indicated that the designation of this band for UMTS self-provided applications may be reviewed two years after the date of entry into force.
+ERC Decision (99)25 was developed under "Mandate 2" of the European Commission to CEPT.
+More than five years after the entry into force of ERC Decision (99)25, it was clear that the anticipated market for UMTS self-provided applications had not materialised.